HAF: Consulting Grants

 Location of residency: Counties in California: Del Norte County, Humboldt County, Trinity County, Curry County, OregonView website Save Need help writing this grant?

-The Technical Assistance Program (TAP) is a program of Humboldt Area Foundation’s Rooney Resource Center.
-As with other Resource Center services, TAP is available to organizations and community groups serving Humboldt, Del Norte, Trinity, and Curry Counties.
+The Consulting Grant is a program of Humboldt Area Foundation’s Rooney Resource Center.
+As with other Resource Center services, the Consulting Grant is available to organizations and community groups serving Humboldt, Del Norte, Trinity, and Curry Counties.

-TAP is a small grant program which provides organizations with one-on-one technical assistance with a consultant of their choice.
-TAP grants focus on organizational development and capacity building to strengthen organizational effectiveness in order to have greater impact in your community work.
+The Consulting Grant is a small grant program which provides organizations with one-on-one technical assistance with a consultant of their choice.
+Consulting Grants focus on organizational development and strategy to strengthen nonprofit effectiveness in order to have a greater impact in your community work.
+Generally, organizations may only apply for a Consulting Grant up to once per year.

 Grants may include, but are not limited to, working with a consultant on: